Just Retirement defies pension reform fears, shares soar

 Just Retirement's performance may spur acquisition interest.
 The firm, which listed in November 2013, is backed by private equity firm Permira.

-The insurance industry has seen some consolidation in the past few months, notably the planned $8.8 billion takeover by Aviva (AV.L) of rival Friends Life FLG.L.
+The insurance industry has seen some consolidation in the past few months, notably the planned $8.8 billion takeover by Aviva of rival Friends Life.

 Cook declined to comment on whether the firm had been approached, but said: "We stand ready to participate in market activity if it serves to improve shareholder value."